No. 2 Baylor cruises to 99-42 victory over Ark-Pine Bluff

-WACO, Texas (AP) — Freshman guard LJ Cryer scored 15 points to lead five players in double figures as No. 2 Baylor cruised to a 99-42 victory over Arkansas-Pine Bluff on Monday night.
+The Bears quickly jumped out to a double-digit lead, had only five turnovers all night and controlled in every aspect while cruising to a 99-42 win over Arkansas-Pine Bluff on Monday night.

+“It means a lot, especially when all the guys to the last person on the bench get to play,” Cryer said.
+“I just feel like it’s a great Christmas present to all of us, especially the coaches who get to go home with a win.”

-The Bears (6-0), the only Big 12 team left without a loss, have scored at least 80 points in six consecutive games for the first time since 1994.
-They hit that mark on Cryer’s 3-pointer with 9:33 left when they went up 81-30.
+The Bears (6-0) have scored at least 80 points in every game — the first time since 1994 to reach that mark in six consecutive games.

 Shaun Doss Jr. finished with 25 points and 10 rebounds to lead Arkansas-Pine Bluff (1-8).